MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadaptercx-receive-side-scaling-rss-.md

 ## Enabling and disabling RSS

-After you set RSS capabilities in the *[EvtNetAdapterSetCapabilities](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nc-netadapter-evt_net_adapter_set_capabilities)* callback function, the system will continue with the power-up sequence for your driver.
+After you set RSS capabilities, the system will continue with the power-up sequence for your driver.
 NetAdapterCx starts invoking your driver's RSS callbacks once the final step of creating datapath queues has finished.
 At this point, RSS can be enabled and disabled as needed by the system.

 > [!IMPORTANT]
 > You should **not** clear or reset your indirection table when enabling or disabling RSS.
 The framework will set the your initial indirection table state.